 PandaDoc Notary enables thousands of senders to electronically sign and notarize documents from the comfort of their homes without the need to schedule visits and handle tedious paperwork.

 PandaDoc Notary offers legal professionals an all-in-one platform to help them collect documents, get the electronic signature by the witness, and manage these notarized documents electronically.
 This can be an excellent option for court employees who require recurring signatures from witnesses and need to get it done swiftly to save processing time.
-Request a demo to learn more about how you can use this solution for your business.

 Court documents require witnesses to affirm the signer’s identity and co-sign a document for it to be legally accepted.
 Getting the sender, signer, and witness all in one place for the signing process can be costly and time-consuming.
 This is why online witness signing has picked up.
 It gets the work done faster, is more cost-efficient, and offers effectiveness that others don’t.